vmchale/polyglot/man/poly.md

 poly -e forks
 ```

-Show the contents of ./project/src, displaying a table in the terminal
+Show the contents of ./project/src, displaying an alternate output in the terminal

 ```
-poly ./project/src --table
+poly ./project/src --no-table
 ```

 # BUG REPORTS